“When everything seems to be going against you, remember that an airplane takes off against the wind, not with it.” - Henry Ford

 "If you want to lift yourself up, lift up someone else." - Booker T. Washington

-Sanford joined Schrickel, Rollins and Associates in 1979 and is a Managing Principal and Vice President of the firm.
+Sanford joined Schrickel, Rollins and Associates in 1979.
 Sanford has managed and designed more than 200 projects, primarily focused in municipal public works and private development.
 He is skilled at analyzing problems and developing viable, practical solutions that are cost effective, appealing, and beneficial to the client, the environment, and the community.
 Sanford is directly involved with the firm’s quality initiatives including design excellence, sustainability, and technical delivery.
 He oversees firm’s business objectives for performance, collaborative operations and staff development.
 Sanford is committed to giving back to his community and has served on civic and professional organizations, including the American Society of Civil Engineers (ASCE) and local Chambers of Commerce.
 He was awarded a Professional Service Award by ASCE for his continuous service, integrity, and commitment to advising young engineers.
 Sanford serves as the Hawley Foundation Trustee, Past President, President-Elect, Vice President, Director and Special Arrangement Committee Chair for the Fort Worth Branch ASCE, as well as an ASCE National Committee Member.
 He has also served as a Host Committee Chair for the Texas Section and served as a Practitioner-Advisor for the University of Texas at Arlington.
 Sanford’s focus has always been on providing quality design services with emphasis on detail while meeting value-engineering needs of the client.
 When not at work, Sanford is mostly likely found hunting or involved in community or church event.

 "Before you criticize a man, walk a mile in his shoes.
 That way, when you do criticize him, you'll be a mile away and have his shoes." — Steve Martin